Why do some people see an increase in LDL on the Bulletproof diet?

 However, dietary cholesterol, as is found in eggs, is not necessarily the same thing as dietary saturated fat, as is found in butter and ghee.

-Whilst the jury is still out on the relative risks and benefits of saturated or unsaturated fats, numerous diet plans have appeared promoting the benefits of a high fat, low carb diet.
+Whilst the jury is still out on the relative risks and benefits of saturated or unsaturated fats, and an emerging body of research teaches us that a personalized approach is best, numerous diet plans have appeared promoting the benefits of a high fat, low carb diet.

 Background on low carb diets and ketosis